Who should buy the Under Armour Project Rock 2

 However, HOVR’s softness shouldn’t make you feel concerned about stability.
 It is crated by a compression mesh called Energy Web and a firm heel carrier.
 They contain the HOVR within a given shape and do not let it squash under heavy load.

 This Under Armour trainer features a low-cut anatomical cleatie construction.
-It aims to provide a snug and adjustable fit and move as one with the foot.
-The soft knit fabric has a lightweight nature and is also described as fast-drying.
+It provides a snug and adjustable fit and moves as one with the foot.
+The soft knit fabric has a lightweight nature and is also fast-drying.

 The mesh pores on the forefoot make sure the foot stays ventilated through the toughest of workouts.
 In the midfoot section, breathability is ensured by the laser-cut perforations.